ObjectDB Database Search

 Paths and Types in JPQL and Criteria API

 .
-The SELECT clause counts all these objects (this is an aggregate query with no GROUP BY - all the objects ... can be divided into two main groups : FROM variable expressions , represented by subinterfaces of From ... classes) are represented in JPQL by the following types of expressions: Variables - FROM
+This is an aggregate query with no GROUP BY clause, so all the objects are considered as one group ... classes) are represented in JPQL by the following types of expressions: Variables : FROM ... persistent classes can participate in direct comparisons by using the = and operators

 ObjectDB Object Database Features

-JOIN and JOIN FETCH ).
+FETCH ).
 WHERE (with both JPQL and JDOQL expressions).
-GROUP BY (including HAVING ... , derived attributes, grouping queries and aggregate queries) which are usually missing from Object Oriented Databases are also supported by ObjectDB.
+GROUP BY (including HAVING and aggregates ... , derived attributes, grouping queries and aggregate queries) which are usually missing from Object Oriented Databases are also supported by ObjectDB.
 The combination of Object Database features

 JPA Query Structure (JPQL / Criteria)